chrisvrose/nodejs-fm/README.md

 ### Why

 Personal requirement.
-Because of this, only renaming is available, and uploading/downloading.
+Because of this, only renaming/moving(only in same fs, due to `fs.rename()`) is available, and uploading/downloading.
 No authentication, as it is based on a small local server, and the major way of accessing it, is ssh.

 ## Usage